Protester Hit By Car On Closed Freeway Dies Of Injuries

-A 24-year-old demonstrator was killed Saturday when she was hit by a car on a closed Seattle freeway during a protest.
+A 24-year-old demonstrator was killed Saturday when they were hit by a car on a closed Seattle freeway during a protest.

 Washington State Patrol said Summer Taylor died at an area hospital Saturday.
 Another protester 32-year-old Diaz Love was hit by the same driver and was in critical condition.